Today’s trade idea for option traders: Old Republic International (trade closed)

 Margin: apprx. $360 on the day this article was published

 Pros for this trade:

-– A pretty strong long signal (I’m using the ADX-Indicator), giving a higher probability that the price would hit the strike in the next 53 days.
-But frankly, I don’t believe that the price would hit $30 in such brief time span.
+– A still valid long signal (I’m using the ADX-Indicator), giving a higher probability that the price would hit the strike in the next 42 days.
+But it’s still unlikely that the price would hit $29 in such brief time span.
 Therefore, there are higher chances that the price would approach close to the strike at the end of the expiration of the option.
 So in this case, we are relying only on the time decay.
-If the price would cross the strike of $30, so much the better!
+If the price would cross the strike of $29, so much the better!